memgraph/docs/products/memgraph/v1.2.0/how_to_guides/use-query-modules-provided-by-memgraph.md

 In essence, this algorithm is a heuristic method which can be used to extract the community structure of fairly sizeable networks.
-In the simplest of terms, the algorithm attempts to assign graph nodes to communities in a way which maximizes the so-called [modularity measure](https://en.wikipedia.org/wiki/Modularity_(networks)).
+In the simplest of terms, the algorithm attempts to assign graph nodes to communities in a way that maximizes the so-called [modularity measure](https://en.wikipedia.org/wiki/Modularity_(networks)).
 For more details, we advise you to study the [original paper](https://arxiv.org/pdf/0803.0476.pdf).